M64GitHub/libtsprites/README.md

 make lib
 ```
 For building your own applications using libtsprites, specify the `include/`
-folder in your projects build process.
+folder in your projects compilation process, and `-ltsprites` in the linking step.

 ## EXAMPLE CODE
 How to use the the `TSprite` object.